gkazior/snippets/SCALA.md

     # to start sbt in offline mode
     sbt "set offline := true" run

+## Exceptions

+  * To catch or not to catch (https://www.sumologic.com/2014/05/05/why-you-should-never-catch-throwable-in-scala/)
+  * To catch or not to catch (https://tersesystems.com/2012/12/27/error-handling-in-scala/)

 ## enum in scala

     sealed case class State(name: String)